AKDT — Alaska Daylight Time

 What does AKDT stand for?

 AKDT stands for Alaska Daylight Time.
-It is the daylight saving time abbreviation used in parts of the United States that observe Alaska time during the daylight portion of the year.
+It is the daylight saving time abbreviation used in the United States for Alaska locations that observe the daylight portion of the annual clock cycle.

 Is AKDT the same as AKST?

 No, AKDT and AKST are not the same abbreviation.
-AKDT is the daylight saving version, while AKST is the standard-time counterpart used when daylight saving time is not in effect.
+AKDT is the daylight saving version, while AKST is the standard-time counterpart used outside the daylight saving period, so the abbreviation tells you which seasonal clock setting is in effect.

 Which cities use AKDT?